Ask CPAG Online - What is a Discretionary Housing Payment?

 Where does the money come from and what is it for?

 The Government allocates funding to LA’s for DHPs according to a set formula related to each LA’s need.
 The total amount allocated for DHPs rose sharply from £20 million in 2010/11 to £165 million in 2014/15.
-The amount allocated for 2015/16 is £125 million.
-The Government announced in the July 2015 Budget that £800 million is allocated for DHPs over the next 5 years.
+The amount allocated for 2018/19 is £153 million for England and Wales.
+From April 2017, responsibility for DHPs in Scotland was devolved to the Scottish Government.

 The increased funding from 2010/11 is to mitigate the effects of welfare reforms that have reduced HB and UC payments for housing costs, notably the benefit cap, the ‘bedroom tax’ and cuts to local housing allowances.
-The total funding includes amounts for each of these reforms (e.g. the £125 million allocated for 2015/16 includes £60 million for the bedroom tax).
+The total funding includes amounts for each of these reforms (e.g. the £153 million allocated for 2018/96 in England and Waled includes £54 million for the bedroom tax).
 However, there is no ‘ring-fencing’ and LAs can spend the DHP money in whatever way they see fit.

 In effect, DHPs give LAs the ability to compensate claimants in their area who are affected by Government cuts to help with housing costs.
 Note, however, that: